 • Repair of buildings and transport.

-• Training and professional development of employees.
+• Training and advanced training of employees.

-• Salaries with accruals of support personnel.
+• Salaries with accruals for support staff.

 • General production and general shop expenses.

-• The amount of taxes and cathedrals.
+• The amount of taxes and councils.

 • Research costs.